Insoleq

 1. Motor Vehicle Accidents

-Car crashes, motorcycle accidents, and pedestrian collisions are major causes of traumatic amputations.
-The National Highway Traffic Safety Administration (NHTSA) reports over 6 million car accidents annually, many resulting in severe injuries.
-If another driver’s negligence caused your amputation, a lawyer can pursue a claim against their insurance or file a lawsuit.
+Car accidents, motorcycle crashes, and pedestrian collisions are significant causes of traumatic amputations.
+According to the National Highway Traffic Safety Administration (NHTSA), there are over 6 million car accidents each year, many of which lead to serious injuries.
+If your amputation was caused by another driver’s negligence, a lawyer can help you file a claim against their insurance or initiate a lawsuit.

 2. Workplace Accidents